sunitharamu-1983/GENAI-Learning-Journey/07_Articles/Transformer_Architecuture.md

 - If the model dimension is 512 and there are 8 heads, each head works with 512/8 = 64 dimensions, not the full 512.
 So the total computation stays manageable.

 ---

+### Positional encoding

+- Remember the big win of the Transformer?
+Self-Attention processes all words at the exact same time (in parallel).
+Because it processes them all in a single flash, the model has no idea what order the words are in.
+- To a basic Transformer, "The dog bit the man" and "The man bit the dog" look mathematically identical.
+The Word2Vec for "dog" and "man" are the same in both sentences.
+If you don't know the order, the meaning is destroyed.
+- Before the words enter the Self-Attention mechanism, we literally add a unique set of numbers (a vector) to each word's Word2Vec embedding.
+- The word "dog" now has its original meaning numbers plus a new set of numbers that scream "I AM THE SECOND WORD IN THIS SENTENCE!"

+- **Why do they use weird sine/cosine wave formulas for this?** Because sine waves repeat predictably.
+By using waves of different speeds (frequencies), the model can easily mathematically calculate the distance between any two words (e.g., "Word A is 3 words away from Word B").
+With numbers the relative distance cannot be obtained, but with the sine waves, which goes up and down, the relative distances can be obtained.

 ### Encoder Stack